nandanmaiya21/linear_date_selector/README.md

 );
 ```

----
+## Accessibility & Tips

+- Consider wrapping your custom builder tile in `Semantics` to expose `selected` / `disabled` to screen readers.

+- The default tile uses `AnimatedContainer` and `AnimatedDefaultTextStyle` to animate color changes when `enableColorAnimation` is true.

+- For timezone-sensitive apps, normalize dates to avoid surprising disabled/selected behavior.

+- If you want the selector to start with a tile pre-selected, coordinate the initial selection via the parent: call `onDateTimeSelected` after widget build or extend the widget to accept an `initialSelectedDate` parameter.

-## Tips & Gotchas
+## Behavior & Notes

-- `itemCount` must be > 0 — otherwise an assert will fail.
+- `itemCount` must be > 0 — an assert will fail in debug if it's not.

-- `disabledDateTimes` is matched by day/month/year.
-Time components are ignored.
+- `disabledDateTimes` are matched by calendar day (year-month-day).
+Time components are ignored, so `DateTime(2025, 12, 1, 0, 0)` and `DateTime(2025, 12, 1, 13, 0)` refer to the same disabled date.

-- `selectedIndex` is stored locally in the widget state.
-If you need external control of selection, wrap the selector and use the `onDateTimeSelected` callback to synchronize selection state.
+- Selection state (`selectedIndex`) is stored locally inside the widget.
+Use `onDateTimeSelected` to communicate selection to parent widgets and keep external state in sync if needed.

+- The widget precomputes the list of consecutive dates for performance.
+If you update `startDateTime`, `itemCount`, or `disabledDateTimes`, the selector will recompute its internal lists (so changes are reflected).

+- If you use different `DateTime` timezones or pass dates with time components, you may want to normalize them (e.g., to local midnight or UTC) before passing to disabledDateTimes for predictable comparisons.

 ---